 So, for those of you sitting in the too-difficult camp, you’ve no excuse!

-If you’ve read my Content Marketing Primer for Editors & Proofreaders, you’ll recall that I bang on non-stop about solving customers’ problems.
+If you’ve read How to do Content Marketing, you’ll recall that I bang on non-stop about solving clients’ problems.

 So write about all the problems you’ve ever been asked to solve and you’ll not go far wrong in terms of engaging with the audience who asked the questions in the first place.